 Data anonymization and use of aggregated information

 Your information may be converted into statistical or aggregated data in such a way as to ensure that you are not identified or identifiable from it.
-Anonymized and aggregated data cannot be linked back to you as a natural person.
+This process is conducted in accordance with GDPR guidelines for anonymization and pseudonymization, and as such, anonymized and aggregated data cannot be linked back to you as a natural person.
 We may use this data for analytical and research purposes in order to better understand the manner in which our Site and Systems are being used.

 Others who may receive or have access to personal information